 She is represented by Nikki Terpilowski at Holloway Literary.

 Madeline Dyer lives on a farm in the southwest of England, with her family, a little herd of Shetland ponies, and many small animals.
 Growing up immersed in books, Madeline has a strong love for anything dystopian, ghostly, or paranormal, and has a special fondness for crime fiction and Victorian novels.

 In July 2016, Madeline graduated from the University of Exeter with a BA honours degree in English, where she wrote her dissertation on the relationship between madness and death in Louisa May Alcott’s thrillers.
 In her final year at Exeter, she was awarded a Dean’s Commendation for outstanding achievement.

 Madeline’s short stories have appeared in publications such as Nonbinary Review, Yesteryear Fiction, Mirror Dance Fantasy Magazine, and Iron Bound.
 Two of her short stories, “The Photograph” and “Stolen Memories”, were also published in two anthologies raising money for charity.

 In 2014, Madeline’s debut novel, Untamed, was acquired by Prizm Books, the YA imprint of Torquere Press, as part of their mainstream/fantasy line, and released in May 2015.
 Madeline’s second novel, Fragmented, released on September 7, 2016.
-Divided, her third novel, is due out in July 2017.
+Divided, her third novel, released in July 2017.

 Madeline can also frequently be found exploring wild places, and at least one notebook is known to follow her wherever she goes.